A new way to test the Cosmological Principle: measuring our peculiar velocity and the large scale anisotropy independently: Applications

 We note that this is a great improvement in comparison to the results with the number count dipole, where $\sigma_\beta/\beta$ converges to approximately $30\%$ and $\expect{\theta_\beta}$ to well above $20\degree$.
 The estimate of the velocity through the number count dipole can be improved by removing the closest sources, i.e.~small redshift sources.
 This is because clustering is largest on small scales (compare to \figref{f:intrinsic} and see e.g.~\cite{Tiwari:2016_Cluster_Simulation}).
 Removing local sources is straightforward in LSST/Euclid because redshift measurements are available and is also proposed in \cite{Bengaly_2019} for the SKA survey that we consider.
 If, however, there is a large intrinsic anisotropy which does not originate in clustering as expected in the $\Lambda$CDM model, only the new weighting approach allows to separate this from the kinematic dipole.

 In the next section, we consider measurement uncertainties.
 In particular, we will show that small enough measurement errors to not degrade these results.

-\paragraph{Measurement errors} Any measurement of the quantities magnitude, flux, redshift and size has a measurement error.
-To see how this affects the estimate of our velocity with the weighting method, we include such errors as described in \secref{s:applications}.
-For simplicity, for the two applications, only a redshift uncertainty $\sigma_z$ and an uncertainty in the size estimate $\sigma_\phi$ are considered, respectively.
+\paragraph{Measurement errors} Any measurement of the properties magnitude, flux, redshift and size has a measurement error.
+To see how this affects the estimate of our velocity with the weighting method, we include these errors as described in \secref{s:applications}. \ch{Exemplarily, for the two applications, a redshift uncertainty $\sigma_z$ and an uncertainty in the size estimate $\sigma_\phi$ are considered, respectively.
 Uncertainties in flux and magnitude would affect both the number count dipole and the new weighting approach.
-In the LSST/Euclid (SKA) simulations, after including the kinematic effects, each redshift $z$ (size $\phi$) is replaced by a Gaussian random variable with mean given by the original value and standard deviation $\sigma_z$ ($\sigma_\phi$).
+As we discuss at the end of this paragraph, measurement errors of these two quantities are small and are hence expected to have no relevant effect on our method.
+It is therefore sufficient to only study redshift and size errors. } In the LSST/Euclid (SKA) simulations, after including the kinematic effects, each redshift $z$ (size $\phi$) is replaced by a Gaussian random variable with mean given by the original value and standard deviation $\sigma_z$ ($\sigma_\phi$).
 To avoid negative redshifts, we take the absolute value of the random redshift.
 It is important for the analysis that the telescope does not observe differently in any direction.
 Hence, we assume that neither the uncertainty nor the bias (which we take to be zero in general) is direction dependent.
 In principle, a direction dependent sensitivity could be included in the mask, but this goes beyond the present `proof of principle' study.

 The results including measurement errors are shown in \figref{fig:new_LSST_SKA_errors}.

 This time, we show the mean and standard deviation of the velocity and the deviation angle as one error bar for fixed $\Ntot=0.75 \times 10^7$ (LSST) and $\Ntot=1.1\times 10^7$ (SKA).
 For comparison, the outcome without any measurement uncertainties is shown in black.
 We use the LSST and SKA sky coverages respectively, but this does not influence the result.
 For significantly large measurement uncertainties, the error in the results increases, and the results also become biased.
 This is because calculating the kinematic dipole amplitudes does not give correct results if the observed source density $n(F,\phi)$ or $n(m,z)$ differs significantly from the rest frame density due to measurement errors, i.e., the amplitudes of the kinematic dipoles $\ampNC$ and $\ampW$ become biased.